hydrocarbon-tk/Hydrocarbon/README.md

 If you have any problems using hydrocarbon, or would like to suggest a new feature, please open an [issue](https://github.com/CandleFW/hydrocarbon/issues).

-If you would like to contribute to the development of hydrocarbon, fork the repository, create and develope on a new branch, and create a pull request from your forked repo.
+If you would like to contribute to the development of hydrocarbon, fork the repository, create and develop on a new branch, and create a pull request from your forked repo.

 # License